 The best way to get to Cenote Chukumaltik is to take a collective from San Cristobal to Comitán.
 This costs a few dollars and takes 2 hours.
 From there, get a taxi to the cenote.

-Related Read: 31 EPIC Things to Do in Tulum
+Related Read: There are so many things to do in Tulum

 Where to Stay in Chiapas, Mexico